ijlee2/codemod-utils/tutorials/template-tag/01-a-simple-example.md

 </details>

-To test the step, we create a component with multiple `<template>`-tags:
+To test the step, we create a component with multiple `<template>` tags:

 <details>